Why those cards about reusing hotel towels are so effective

-Every day, you make important choices – about whether to feast on fries or take a brisk walk, whether to spend or save your paycheck, whether to buy the sustainable option or the disposable plastic one.
+Every day, you make important choices–about whether to feast on fries or take a brisk walk, whether to spend or save your paycheck, whether to buy the sustainable option or the disposable plastic one.

 Life is made up of countless decisions.
-The idea of nudging people in the right direction, instead of relying on their internal motivation, has gained traction over the last decade.
+The idea of nudging people in the right direction, instead of relying on their internal motivation, has gained traction over the past decade.

 In general, nudging involves gently coaxing someone into a decision or behavior.
 The perfect nudge is one that results in the desired decision or behavior without the person recognizing any external influence.